21 Different Types of Owls in Africa

 This owl is one of the most difficult to identify because it hunts at night and is quite stealthy.

-They are types of owls in Africa that fly silently and with little noise after they have focused on their prey.
+They are a type of owl in Africa that flies silently and with little noise after focusing on their prey.

 Their dusky gray-brown color makes them the ideal desert camouflage against the sand.